Written by: Bonnie Feldman, DDS, MBA, Anna Simon, BS, Ellen M. Martin

 - Explore current clinical trials.

-When looking at the big picture, we must remember that Sjogren’s syndrome falls within the larger category of autoimmune and inflammatory diseases of which there are more than 100.
+In summary, we must remember that Sjogren’s syndrome falls within the larger category of autoimmune and inflammatory diseases of which there are more than 100.
 In our research, we have found that 50 million Americans suffer from one or more autoimmune diseases.
-A research study further estimated that approximately 25% of patients with autoimmune diseases have a tendency to develop additional autoimmune diseases.¹
+Furthermore, a research study estimated that approximately 25% of patients with autoimmune diseases have a tendency to develop additional autoimmune diseases.¹

-We hope our spotlight on Sjogren’s syndrome connects you with beneficial resources and information.
-We believe it is essential to take a holistic approach to combat the autoimmune disease epidemic.
+Overall, we hope our spotlight on Sjogren’s syndrome connects you with beneficial resources and information.
+More importantly, we believe it is essential to take a holistic approach to combat the autoimmune disease epidemic.
 By looking at all autoimmune and similar diseases together, we can move away from the fragmented view that hides the magnitude of the problem and head toward concerted action in reshaping research, diagnosis, and treatment.
-Our model is based on the revolution in cancer research and treatment over the past 50 years, made possible by viewing cancer as a group of diseases with a common foundation, thus garnering far more resources than had been devoted to individual types of cancer alone.
-Help us bring this revolution to autoimmunity!
+In particular, our model is based on the revolution in cancer research and treatment over the past 50 years, made possible by viewing cancer as a group of diseases with a common foundation, thus garnering far more resources than had been devoted to individual types of cancer alone.
+All in all, come and help us bring this revolution to autoimmunity!

 Get acquainted with Your Autoimmunity Connection

-- Check out our blog at www.drbonnie360.com for all things autoimmune – updates in research to possible lifestyle modifications, patient stories, and more.
+- Lastly, check out our blog at www.drbonnie360.com for all things autoimmune – updates in research to possible lifestyle modifications, patient stories, and more.

 - Find us on Facebook here, or join our Facebook Forum to connect with patients across all autoimmune diseases.